The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ## Three or More Targets

-Once you have three or more, you should cycle through your Coerthan Torment combo and eschew all others.
-It applies Power Surge for you and deals more damage against three targets than the above rotation would, while also giving more frequent casts of Wyrmwind Thrust.
+Once you have three or more targets, you should cycle through your Coerthan Torment combo and eschew all others.
+It applies Power Surge for you and deals more damage against three targets than the one or two target rotation would, while also giving more frequent casts of Wyrmwind Thrust.

 |                                                 |                                                 |                                                 |
 | ----------------------------------------------- | ----------------------------------------------- | ----------------------------------------------- |